dannycullen2167/CanvasApp1/README.md

 # CanvasApp1
-The attatched codes are the files needed in order to view the Canvas App on Power Apps
+The attatched files is the code needed in order to view the Canvas App on Power Apps

 1.Open Power App and go to import files